SabineWren/ThemePark/README.md

 ## Constraints
 Some themes have complex backgrounds, such as SVG images or gradients.
 The API should use a [DDD](https://fsharpforfunandprofit.com/ddd/) type system to prevent broken results like `color: transparent;` without a corresponding `background-clip: text;`.

 Shoelace requires more colour shades than themes supply as tokens, which requires interpolating colours.
 Theme Park uses Chroma.ts to [interpolate colours in LCH](https://lea.verou.me/2020/04/lch-colors-in-css-what-why-and-how/#2-lch-and-lab-is-perceptually-uniform), and then uses code adapted from Color.js to map the result to sRGB colour space.
+Once web browsers and the colour picker support LCH, sRGB clamping will become optional.

 ### Themes First Pass
 1. [Nord](https://nordtheme.com) Polar Night (dim), Snow Storm (light)